 She knew when she woke up that this day would not be a good one.
 Her father wasn't here when she went to breakfast.
 A note on the fridge taught her he was on a case, running after a bail jumper in Nevada and shouldn't be home for at least a couple of days and nights.
-The tone of the note was cold; their last fight still pissed off her father.
+The tone of the note was cold; their last fight still pissed her father off.
 Recently each day saw a new argument.
 Veronica had been losing her temper for no reason since It had happened and Keith was fed up with her execrable mood.
-He was seeing that something was changing her, but he didn't succeed in finding what it was.
+He was seeing that something was changing her, but he hadn't succeed in finding what it was.
 He thought it was related to their new way of life, her mom leaving, his new job and the lost of their status.
 Of course, she didn't explain, she couldn't explain.
 She knew what had happened to her this night should be hidden to him.
 If he discovered it, things would become a lot worse.

 She walked through the hall, all eyes on her.
 She knew she had to be strong.
 She couldn't let them see how much they were hurting her.
 Three girls were giggling when she passed in front of them.
-A picture montage showing her head on a naked pin-up body was stick to her locker.
+A picture montage showing her head on a naked pin-up body was stuck to her locker.

 "Hey, Mars, where do you stash these boobs?"
 Dick asked her, laughing with his friends.

 "In the exact place where you conceal your brain, in an alternate universe, Little Dick," she replied, fake leering.